wiseman-timelord/OllamaAmdLlama/README.md

 ## DEVELOPMENT:
 OhLlamas! implementation still in alpha stage, it is considererd not working.
+- requires basic development.
+- requires testing for stability.
+- interactions with other programs needs testing.

 ### STRUCTURES:
 - The current file structures...